QuentinNativel/articles/blog-posts/cli-reporting/cli-reporting.md

 Now if you build again, you will have a single html file in the dist folder. 🎉

 If you open it in your browser, you will see your app, except for a small detail: the images are not displayed! 😱 Because the images are absolute imports to other svg files in the dist folder.
-The issue is not problematic but a bit painful to fix: the svg must be converted into react components (but that is not the topic of this article 😜).
+The issue is not problematic but a bit painful to fix: the svg must be converted into react components (which can be done using this great [tool](https://react-svgr.com/playground/)).

 ## Customize the report